-According to a definition attributed to Philip Kotler, retailing includes all the activities involved in selling goods or services directly to the final consumers for personal, non-business use.
-Although, selling goods or services directly to the final consumers is the primary activity in retailing, there are a number of auxiliary activities that are associated with it.
-As Figure 1 illustrates, retailers are involved in the distribution phase of an integrated supply chain

-&lt;sup>1 For now, the foreign retailers will be allowed only in cities with population of more than one million.

-&lt;sup>2 For example, German retailer Metro AG entered India through cash and carry wholesale trading channel.
+According to a definition attributed to Philip Kotler, retailing includes all the activities involved in selling goods or services directly to the final consumers for personal, non-business use.3 Although, selling goods or services directly to the final consumers is the primary activity in retailing, there are a number of auxiliary activities that are associated with it.
+As Figure 1 illustrates, retailers are involved in the distribution phase of an integrated supply chain 1 For now, the foreign retailers will be allowed only in cities with population of more than one million.
+2 For example, German retailer Metro AG entered India through cash and carry wholesale trading channel.
 Wal-Mart has entered India as a joint venture with Indian firm Bharati Enterprises.
 See Gupta (2012) for examples of other channels.

-&lt;sup>3 In 2004, Delhi High Court defined the term 'retail' as a sale for final consumption in contrast to a sale for further sale or processing.
+3 In 2004, Delhi High Court defined the term 'retail' as a sale for final consumption in contrast to a sale for further sale or processing.

-Figure 1: A simple supply chain

-and are in direct interface with consumers.
-At the front-end, retailers directly sell goods or services to consumers.
+Figure 1: A simple supply chain and are in direct interface with consumers.4 At the front-end, retailers directly sell goods or services to consumers.
 However, at the backend, they are involved in procuring (also called sourcing), storing, and transporting products that they retail.
 In many cases, they are involved in processing and packaging as well.
-The logistics of retailing primarily depends on transportation, communication, and storage infrastructure.
-Well-developed infrastructure helps improve logistics and leads to efficiency gain in retailing.
+The logistics of retailing primarily depends on transportation, communication, and storage infrastructure.5 Well-developed infrastructure helps improve logistics and leads to efficiency gain in retailing.
 Over time, retailing has been organised in many different ways and, as a result, one can see several different formats of retail trading.
 One such format that is relevant for the topic is multibrand (multi-product) retailing.
 In case of multibrand retailing, the retailer offers a wide range of products that are produced by diverse producers presumably in geographically dispersed locations.
 Thus, by providing a vital link between a large number of producers and a large number of consumers, this format of retailing could potentially generate several benefits to the two sides of the market.
 However, the logistics for multi-brand or multi-product retailing could be quite complicated.
+4 However, a supply chain could be much more complicated than the one illustrated by the figure.